 Choose an ongoing style

 I will always ask a shop assistant if they’re continuing a particular type of bag the following season because some are just one-offs and I think that can really date a bag.
-When choosing a bag opt for one that’s a signature style to the brand because then it is recurring every season rather than being the 2018 summer bag which everyone will know is a couple of years old.
+When choosing a bag opt for one that’s a signature style to the brand because then it is recurring every season rather than being the bag of a particular year, which everyone will know is a couple of years old.

 An example of a signature style is something like Chanel’s 2.55 black quilted leather handbag or the Hermes Birkin.
 It’s a bag that’s done every season which means it won’t date and it’s great quality so it lasts year after year.
 I’ve had my Chanel bag for 10 years and I still wear it all the time so the cost per wear is great!